knative/docs/docs/admin/eventing/kafka-channel-configuration.md

 ## Create a `kafka-channel` ConfigMap

-1. Create a YAML file for the `kafka-channel` ConfigMap using the template below:
+1. Create a YAML file for the `kafka-channel` ConfigMap using the following template:

     ```yaml
     apiVersion: v1